noble-patrick/hackerbay-interview-1/README.md

   </ul>
 There are three rounds to this interview:

-Round 1: NodeJS Task Round:https://github.com/hackerbay/interview-backend-task Round 1 usually takes 3 hours to complete, but we give you 3 days to do so.
+<b>Round 1:</b> NodeJS Task Round:https://github.com/hackerbay/interview-backend-task Round 1 usually takes 3 hours to complete, but we give you 3 days to do so.
 Your deadline is 3 days from today. when you’re done, send us the gitHub link.

-Round 2: ReactJS Round: https://github.com/hackerbay/interview-frontend-task Round 2 usually takes 3 hours to complete, but we give you 3 days to do so.
+<b>Round 2:</b> ReactJS Round: https://github.com/hackerbay/interview-frontend-task Round 2 usually takes 3 hours to complete, but we give you 3 days to do so.
 Your deadline is 3 days from today. when you’re done, send us the gitHub link.

-Round 3: A call with the CEO.
+<b>Round 3:</b> A call with the CEO.
 Please keep 2 hours free for this call.
 This will be a tech screening.
 You'll be tested on:

 <ul style="list-style: none;">
             <li> Live Programming (1 hr of live programming)</li>